holzschu/llvm/README.txt

 - compile LLVM, clang, lld, libcxx and libcxxabi for OSX
 - move libcxx and libcxxabi out of the way
 - get libffi and compile it
+- make sure ios_system has been compiled, and if not compile it.
 - compile LLVM and clang for iOS (that's the long step)

 "bootstrap.sh" in this directory takes care of all these steps.
 Remember, you have time for a long walk in the woods while it compiles.

-Once you have compiled everything, add clang and lli to the list of embedded binaries, along with all the required dynamic libraries (a lot of them).
+Once you have compiled everything, add the binaries you want (at least clang and lli) to the list of embedded binaries, along with libLLVM.dylib and libclang.dylib.
 See `project.pbxproj` in this directory for an example.

-Commands in `project.pbxproj`: clang, lli, llvm-link, llvm-nm, llvm-dis
+Commands in `project.pbxproj`: clang, lli, llvm-link, opt, llvm-nm, llvm-dis

 Once you have the binaries inside your app, you need to provide the header files.
 I copied the ones from the Xcode iPhone SDK into ~/usr/include, and the ones from build_ios/lib/clang/7.0.0/include/ into ~/lib/clang/7.0.0/include/ This will need some thinking.